GTPB/IBB21/pages/Introduction.md

 **Intended learning outcomes:**

-* Reading files in python
+* Getting data into python environment
-* Manipulating files in python
+* Using python to filter data
-* Append output from for loops to empty lists
-* Apply if/else statements
+* Using if/else statements
-* Apply nested loops
+* Using nested loops
-* Write files in python
+* Write data into files

 When getting data from a sequencing facility, a common first task is to separate good and bad reads for downstream analysis.
-Keeping a good and clean FASTQ file reduces processing time and disk occupation.
+Keeping a good and clean FASTQ file reduces processing time and disk usage.
 In this exercise we will write a python script to iterate over FASTQ files and filter reads according to their percentage of `NNNNNNs`.

 [Solution for Exercise 2](Solution_2.md)